-The Honors College (HC) offers an intensely focused, academically challenging environment for some of the university’s most outstanding undergraduate students.
-The Honors College involves a broad cross-section of the university community, existing not as a cloistered academic enclave but as a vital part of that larger community.
-The Honors College is above all a community of scholars — students and faculty — committed to the ideals of excellence in scholarship, academic rigor, and intellectual inquiry and engagement.
+The Honors College (HCOL) offers an intensely focused, academically challenging environment for some of the university’s most outstanding undergraduate students.
+It involves a broad cross section of the university, representing every undergraduate college and the wide range of academic disciplines through robust coursework, research, and scholarly and societal engagement.
+The Honors College is above all a community of students, faculty, and staff committed to the ideals of excellence in scholarship, academic rigor, and intellectual inquiry and engagement.

 Admission to the Honors College

 Admission to the Honors College is based on prior academic performance and is gained through one of two avenues.
-First-year students may be invited to the HC based on the strength of their application to the university; no additional application is required.
-Approximately 225 first-year students comprise each year’s class.
-Because the college exists to recognize and encourage academic excellence, it also welcomes applications for admission from sophomores who were not in the HC in their first year, but were among the top performers as first-year students at UVM.
+First-year students may be invited to the HCOL based on the strength of their application to the university; no additional application is required.
+Approximately 260 first-year students comprise each year’s class.
+Because the college exists to recognize and encourage academic excellence, it also welcomes applications for admission from sophomores who were not in the HCOL in their first year, but were among the top performers as first-year students at UVM.
 Sophomore admission requires an application form, a 3.40 grade-point average at the end of the first year, a letter of recommendation from a UVM faculty member, and a brief essay.
 Up to 100 sophomores are admitted annually.
-Students transferring into their first or second year at UVM should contact the Honors College office to express their interest.
+Students transferring into UVM should contact the Honors College office to express their interest.

 Honors College students have “dual citizenship" in the university: students are members of both the HCOL and one of the seven undergraduate degree granting schools and colleges.
 The Honors College supplements and enriches degree offerings with seminars that broaden intellectual horizons and stimulate discussion, debate, writing, research and reflection.
 Honors College courses are taught by distinguished faculty drawn from the range of academic disciplines at UVM.
 Enrollment in seminars for first-year and sophomore students is limited to Honors College students.
 Honors College courses often count towards fulfilling degree requirements.
 Students who complete all Honors College curricular requirements in addition to the degree requirements of their home school or college graduate as Honors College Scholars.